MalleNur/Battleship-pp3/README.md

 # How The Game Works + Battleship Flowchart

 - This game shows a guessing board with a column from A-H and a row from 1-8.
-- There will be information about rules and how the game works.
-- The player will be asked to guess a row and a column 10 times.
-If the player hits the 5 hidden ships the player wins the game.
+- The player has to enter a column and a row 10 different turns until the 5 hidden ships gets sunk.
-- Otherwise the player gets a message that they didnt hit right amount of hidden ships and will be asked if they want to start over and play the game again.
+- If the player have hit all five ships then the player have won the game and gets asked to either continue or quit the game.

 Here is a chart overview of the Battleship Game, called flowchart.
 Its a description of how the game function from start to finish.